flahertylab/scsim/README.md

 ## Running the tests

-The =scsim= docker image must be built before running the example.
+The `scsim` docker image must be built before running the example.

-1. Navigate the the =examples= directory in the repository.
+1. Navigate the the `example` directory in the repository.
 2. Run `make all`

 A docker container will be created and the example simulation will be run in the container.
-The simulation output will appear in the =example= folder because a shared volume is created in the container that connects to the =example= folder.
+The simulation output will appear in the `example` folder because a shared volume is created in the container that connects to the `example` folder.

 ## Contributing